 'We introduce pupils to the language and vocabulary of science which enables them to use the accurate terminology during science explanations.
 We are proud that our science books show a variety of practical, hands on experiences and investigations'.

 Science at Eppleton Academy Primary School is a core curriculum subject.

 We teach Science in Foundation Stage (Reception and Nursery) as an integral part of the topic work covered during the year.
 Foundation Stage pupils investigate science as part of 'Understanding of the World'.
 Children are encouraged to investigate through practical experience; teachers guide the children and plan opportunities that allow the children to experience and learn whilst experimenting for themselves e.g. investigating which items float and which items sinks when placed in water.

-In KS1 and KS2 Science is taught as a discrete lesson and as part of cross-curricular themes when appropriate.
+In KS1 and KS2 Science is either taught as a discrete lesson, or as part of cross-curricular themes when appropriate.
 Science has links with other areas of the curriculum including Geography, English, Numeracy, Art and Design Technology.
-The programmes of study describe a sequence of knowledge and concepts.
+Our progression document describes a sequence of knowledge and concepts, which are built upon from year group to year group.
 While it is important that pupils make progress, it is also vitally important that they develop secure understanding of each key block of knowledge and concepts in order to progress to the next stage.
 Teachers have the flexibility to teach science weekly over the term or as part of a block of teaching.

 Lessons are planned using the school’s progression document for science.
 We have planned a meaningful science curriculum to meet the aims of the National Curriculum with careful sequencing of knowledge and skills.
-Our progression model has been specifically planned to meet the needs of our children and have a positive impact on their scientific outcomes.
+Our progression model has been specifically planned to meet the needs of children at Eppleton Academy, with specific links to our area, and have a positive impact on their scientific outcomes.

 Teacher/ Science Lead